Anne-SophieNehls/Anne-SophieNehls/README.md

 I'm Anne 🧜‍♀️ a little creativ Nerd from the north of germany.

-💻 I’m an Alumni from the awesome Fullstack Developer Bootcamp by @Supercode ➰and learning React and TypeScript
+💻 I’m an Alumni from the awesome Fullstack Developer Bootcamp by @Supercode ➰and learning React and UX/UI Design with some free Content or Udumi courses

 # 💻 Tech Stack: